OpenVidu/openvidu-pro-clustering/kubernetes/README.md

 Now, access the OpenVidu Dashboard with a browser pointing to https://YOUR_DOMAIN/inspector/

 Fill up the password field with the `OPENVIDU_SECRET` value you setted up in the template.

+## Troubleshooting

+If you find any problem, please, do not hesitate to ask for help attaching the logs

+`kubectl logs openvidu-server`

+and any other information you think can be useful for us.

+openvidu@gmail.com